princomp/princomp.github.io/source/projects/evaluation/description.md

 In particular, make sure you write your name and the date in a delimited comment at the beginning of your file.

 ## Bonuses

+This project is already challenging *as is*, but bonus will be given if:

+- (easy) The `GetContact()` method cannot be overridden,
+- (medium) Your `Main` method exhibits many test cases and illustrates your classes' features nicely,
+- (hard) A mechanism is implemented to either export the attributes of an `Evaluation` object into a file or to load it from a file.